Azure/azure-sdk/docs/cpp/design.md

 uint32 MyWeightKg;
 {% endhighlight %}

-{% include requirement/MUST id="cpp-design-naming-optimize-position" %} declare variables in structures organized by use in a manner that minimizes memory wastage because of compiler alignment issues and size.
-All things being equal, use alphabetical ordering.

-{% highlight cpp %}
-// Bad
-struct Foo {
-    int a;
-    char *b;
-    int c;
-    char *d;
-};

-// Good
-struct Foo {
-    int a;
-    int c;
-    char *b;
-    char *d;
-};
-{% endhighlight %}

-Each variable is normally defined with its own type and line.
+{% include requirement/MUST id="cpp-design-naming-variables-one-per-line" %} Declare or define each variable on its own line, except when declaring bitfields.
 An exception can be made when declaring bitfields (to clarify that the variable is a part of one bitfield).
 The use of bitfields in general is discouraged.

-{% include requirement/MUST id="cpp-design-naming-staticvars" %} declare all entities that are only used within the same source file in an unnamed namespace.
-Such entities may contain only the variable name (no prefixes).
+### Enums and Enumerators

+{% include requirement/MUST id="cpp-design-naming-enum" %} name `enum class`es and enumerators using **PascalCase**.

+{% include requirement/MUST id="cpp-design-naming-enum-class" %} use `enum class` for enumerations.
 For example:

 {% highlight cpp %}
-namespace {
+enum class PinState {
-    uint32_t ByteCounter = 0;
-    struct AClassNotExposed {};
-    class ADifferentClassNotExposed {};
-} // unnamed namespace
+    Off,
+    On
+};
 {% endhighlight %}

-### Globals

-{% include requirement/SHOULDNOT id="cpp-design-naming-no-globals" %} use global non-constant variables.

-### Structs and Classes
+### Functions

-{% include requirement/MUST id="cpp-design-naming-classname" %} name class types with PascalCase.
-If part of the public API, place them in your SDK's namespace.
-If not, place the API in a "Details" namespace.
+{% include requirement/MUST id="cpp-design-naming-functions" %} name functions with **PascalCase**.
 For example:

 {% highlight cpp %}
 namespace Azure::Group::Api {
 namespace Details {
 // Part of the private API
-struct HashComputationPrivateDetails {
-    int internal_bookkeeping;
-};
+[[nodiscard]] int64_t ComputeHash(int32_t a, int32_t b) noexcept;
 } // namespace Details

 // Part of the public API
-struct UploadBlobRequest {
-    unsigned char* data;
-    size_t data_length;
-};
+[[nodiscard]] CatHerdClient CatHerdCreateClient(char* herdName);

-// Bad - private API in public namespace. struct HashComputationPrivateDetails {
+// Bad - private API in public namespace.
-    int internal_bookkeeping;
-};
+[[nodiscard]] int64_t ComputeHash(int32_t a, int32_t b) noexcept;
 } // namespace Azure::Group::Api
 {% endhighlight %}

+{% include requirement/SHOULD id="cpp-design-naming-functions-noexcept" %} declare all functions that can never throw exceptions `noexcept`.

+### Templates

+{% include requirement/MUST id="cpp-design-naming-templates" %} name function templates and class templates the same as one would name non-templates.

+{% include requirement/MUST id="cpp-design-naming-templates-parameters" %} name template arguments with **PascalCase**.

+### Macros

+{% include requirement/SHOULD id="cpp-design-naming-macros-avoid" %} avoid use of macros.
+It is acceptable to use macros in the following situations.
+Use outside of these situations should contact the Azure Review Board.

+* Platform, compiler, or other environment detection (for example, `_WIN32` or `_MSC_VER`).
+* Header guards.
+* Emission or suppression of diagnostics.
+* Emission or supression of debugging asserts.
+* Import declarations. (`__declspec(dllimport)`, `__declspec(dllexport)`)

+> TODO: Need to involve Charlie in how we want to talk about import declarations

+{% include requirement/MUST id="cpp-design-naming-macros-caps" %} name macros with **ALL_CAPITAL_SNAKE_CASE**.

+{% include requirement/MUST id="cpp-design-naming-macros-form" %} prepend macro names with `AZ_<SERVICENAME>` to make macros unique.

+{% include requirement/MUSTNOT id="cpp-design-naming-macros-functions" %} use macros where an inline function or function template would achieve the same effect.
+Macros are not required for code efficiency.

+{% highlight cpp %}
+// Bad
+##define MAX(a,b) ((a > b) ? a : b)

+// Good
+template<class T>
+[[nodiscard]] inline T Max(T x, T y) {
+    return x > y ? x : y;
+}
+{% endhighlight %}

+{% include requirement/MUSTNOT id="cpp-design-naming-macros-donoevil" %} change syntax via macro substitution.
+It [makes the program unintelligible](https://gist.github.com/aras-p/6224951) to all but the perpetrator.

+## Physical Design

+> TODO: Move this to implementation or move the headers discussion from implementation here

+{% include requirement/SHOULD id="cpp-design-physical-include-quotes" %} include files using quotes (") for files within the same git repository, and angle brackets (<>) for external dependencies.

-{% include requirement/SHOULD id="cpp-design-naming-classstatic" %} declare all types that are only used within the same source file in an unnamed namespace.
-Such types may contain only the function name (no prefixes).
+{% include requirement/SHOULD id="cpp-design-physical-unnamed-namespace" %} declare all types that are only used within the same `.cpp` file in an unnamed namespace.
 For example:

 {% highlight cpp %}
 namespace {
-struct HashComputationPrivateDetails {
+struct HashComputation {
-    int internal_bookkeeping;
+    int InternalBookkeeping;
 };
 } // unnamed namespace
 {% endhighlight %}

-{% include requirement/SHOULD id="cpp-design-naming-members" %} use a meaningful name for class members.
-Members should be named as all lower-case words, separated by underscores (snake-casing).

-{% include requirement/MUST id="cpp-design-naming-declare-structs" %} declare major structures at the top of the file in which they are used, or in separate header files if they are used in multiple source files.
+## Logical Design

+### Type Safety Recommendations

-{% include requirement/MUST id="cpp-design-rule-of-zero" %} Implement the "rule of zero", the "rule of 3", or the "rule of 5".
+{% include requirement/MUST id="cpp-design-logical-rule-of-zero" %} In class types, implement the "rule of zero", the "rule of 3", or the "rule of 5".
 That is, of the special member functions, a type should implement exactly one of the following:

 * No copy constructor, no copy assignment operator, no move constructor, no move assignment operator, or destructor.
 * A copy constructor, a copy assignment operator, no move constructor, no move assignment operator, and a destructor.